 If you are already applying for jobs, these would help you in your interviews.

 So start learning now.
 Make use of this time.
-There are a lot of Universities which have started providing paid courses free just during the COVID-led depression.
+There are a lot of universities which have started offering paid courses for free, making it easier to upskill from home.

 So make use of this time to get the premium courses for free.